matRandall/FBXMotionToolkit/docs/Initialising FBXSequence object.md

 The example below shows a .csv file mapping a joint to each standardised joints names.
 Each row consists of <standardised FBXSequence jointname>, <jointname within fbx file>.
 An example joint map file can be seen in the test folder.

 The standardised joint names are enumerated in the FBXMotionToolkit.joint class.
-The names of the joints within the files can be found by opening the FBX file in a DCC package or by using the the FBXSequence.PrintSceneHierarchy() function.
+The names of the joints within the files can be found by opening the FBX file in a DCC package or by using the the FBXSequence.printSceneHierarchy() function.

 ```
 root,Hips